-Scott Creek is in the lands of the Kaurna people and was a major travelling route through the hills down to the plains and coast for the neighbouring Peramangk people.
+Scott Creek is in the lands of the Kaurna people.
+It was a major travelling route through the hills down to the plains and coas t for the neighbouring Peramangk people.

 Discover so much more about the history of European settlement in our publication entitled Scott Creek from Settlement to Conservation.
 This book covers the history of farming, mining, soldier settlements and includes oral histories of past residents.